icerpc/icerpc-docs/pages/docs/slice/encoding/constructed-types.md

 See [Proxy](../../icerpc-for-ice-users/rpc-core/proxy) for additional information.

-ServerAddressData is a compact struct that encodes a server address:
+ServerAddressData is a compact struct that represents a server address as follows:
 ```slice {% addEncoding=true %}
 compact struct ServerAddressData {
     transportCode: TransportCode